vvgomes/blog/_posts/2016-03-31-recursion.md

           :else (add1 (length (cdr l))))))))
 {% endhighlight %}

 There are around 17 steps involved to get from the initial to the final stage (you can see all the steps [here](https://github.com/vvgomes/little-schemer/blob/master/src/little_schemer/chapter09.clj)) and you usually don’t get it in the first time.
 Not even in the second one.
-However, if after the third time you read the Y Combinator chapter you still don’t get it, I’d recommend you to take a look at this [very good explanation](http://www.infoq.com/presentations/Y-Combinator) by Jim Weirich and then try again.
+However, if after the third time you still don’t get it, I’d recommend you to take a look at this [very good explanation](http://www.infoq.com/presentations/Y-Combinator) by Jim Weirich and try again.
+That's what I did.

-> **Does your hat still fit?**
+> Does your hat still fit?
 >
 > Perhaps not after such a mind stretcher.